 - The ability to demonstrate an understanding of spoken words, syllables, and sounds (this can look like counting or blending syllables, blending onsets and rimes, isolating individual phonemes in a CVC word, or substituting sounds)

-- The ability to 20-50 common high-frequency words by sight
+- The ability to recognize 20-50 common high-frequency words by sight

 These skills give rising 1st graders the tools they need to continue interacting and interpreting text as they deepen their understanding of how letters work together in the English language.